-You may have heard the term Transcendental Meditation before, or as you get into the practice of meditation.
-Meditation itself has been around for thousands of years, however in todays world of evidence based research, it is now getting the notoriety it deserves based upon studies and research of it's potential benefits.
+You may have heard the term Transcendental Meditation before.
+If not yet, maybe as you get into the practice of meditation.
+Meditation itself has been around for thousands of years.
+However, in todays world of evidence based research, it seems to be getting more notoriety.
+In part, due to research of it’s potential benefits.

 Gone are the days where meditation was solely used by individuals seeking spiritual needs.
-In fact, it is estimated that over 14% of US adults have tried meditation in 2017, and that 200-500 million people meditate, with the largest percentage of those being Buddhist and Hindu.
-It is also growing rapidly in popularity among children from 2012 to 2017 (0.6% - 5.4%).
+In fact, it is estimated that over 14% of US adults have tried meditation in 2017.
+Furthermore, that 200-500 million people meditate, with the largest percentage of those being Buddhist and Hindu.
+It has also growing rapidly in popularity among children from 2012 to 2017 (0.6% – 5.4%).

-So what is so special about this form of meditating?
+Today we focus on Transcendental Meditation.
+So, what is so special about this form of meditation?

-Transcendental Meditation (or TM) remains one of the more popular forms of meditation, in more modern times.
+Transcendental Meditation (or TM) remains one of the more popular forms of meditation, in modern times.
 Millions of people practice Transcendental meditation daily, and it seems this number is only growing each year.
-Individuals use tools such as transcendental meditation and other forms as elements of their own self-care.
+Individuals use “tools” such as transcendental meditation, as elements of their own self-care.

-What exactly does this modern meditation practice entail?
+What exactly does this modernized meditation practice entail?
 What are the benefits and techniques involved in this particular meditation form?
-We'll discuss the answers to these questions throughout this post.
+We’ll discuss the answers to these questions throughout this post.

 What Is Transcendental Meditation?

-To put it in basic terms, Transcendental Meditation helps practitioners clear their mind and enter a state of balance, heightened awareness and relaxation.
+Transcendental Meditation helps practitioners clear their mind and enter a state of balance, heightened awareness, and relaxation.
 This form of meditation was first introduced in America by Maharishi Mahesh Yogi.
 It has flourished since its inception in the 1960s within the Western culture.
 Maharishi Mahesh was also hugely influential at encouraging scientific research on meditation and making it more mainstream.

 How Is Transcendental Meditation Practiced?